 For those who cannot fully offset the crowd-out effect, contributions fall by an amount between 0 and 5 pp that is smaller than above.
-This participation effect represents the truncated outcome of the crowd-out effect, since employees who cannot reduce their contributions below zero instead stop contributing entirely.
+This participation effect represents the truncated outcome of the crowd-out effect for employees who cannot reduce their contributions below zero.

 Among such employees, mandating employee contributions results in a welfare loss that exceeds what arises due to the compensation effect.
-This is shown by the distance between U_L^j and U_L^i .
+This is shown by the distance between $U_L^j$ and $U_L^i$ .
 The participation effect results in forgone consumption in period 1 of up to 5% of salary.
 By contrast, the utility losses for employees with high saving rates are smaller, because those saving above 5% salary can fully offset the mandatory increase through reduced voluntary contributions.

-Table 2: Summary of Model Predictions
+Table 2 Summary of Model Predictions